What is HornRaiser?

 How does the selection process work?

-Once a project is submitted, Annual Giving may follow up with the project leader if they have additional questions about an application.
+Once a project is submitted, Annual Giving Programs may follow up with the project leader if they have additional questions about an application.
+An interview will be scheduled to discuss the project and determine a realistic goal.
 The applicant's departmental and development staff, student group advisor, etc. may be notified when an application is submitted and/or chosen.
 A project selection committee is responsible for reviewing all applications and selecting projects for HornRaiser.

 The Annual Giving team will provide a comprehensive training for selected projects and ongoing consultation to all participants throughout the campaign.